-The Company also entered into an employment agreement with Dennis M. Reed, the Company's Vice President of Sales.
-Mr. Reed's current employment agreement, which expires annually on August 1 and automatically renews on an annual basis, entitles Mr. Reed to receive a base salary of \$165,000.
-Mr. Reed has rights substantially the same as those granted to Mr. Thomas in the event his employment is terminated without cause or in the event of a change in control.
-Upon the termination of his employment with the Company, Mr. Reed is prohibited from competing with the Company or attempting to solicit the Company's customers or employees for a period of one year.
+The Company has also entered into an employment agreement with Earl R. Hines, the Company's Senior Vice President of Manufacturing.
+Mr. Hines' current employment agreement, which expires annually on August 31 and automatically renews on an annual basis, entitles Mr. Hines to receive a base salary of \$187,200 and to participate in the Company's incentive compensation plan.
+Mr. Hines has rights substantially the same as those granted to Mr. Thomas in the event his employment is terminated without cause or in the event of a change in control.
+Upon the termination of his employment with the Company, Mr. Hines is prohibited from competing with the Company or attempting to solicit the Company's customers or employees for a period of one year.